Citations

 @Name is a person or organization’s Twitter name.
 You can find that person’s tweets at Twitter.com/Name.

-RTs I repeat a tweet—“retweet” or “RT”—when I find an interesting suggestion or a useful web resource posted by someone else.
-The @Name in the RT indicates whose post I am retweeting.
+RTs I repeat a tweet—retweet or RT—when I find an interesting suggestion or a useful web resource posted by someone else.
+MTs are modified tweets.
+The @Name in the RT or MT indicates whose post I am referring to.

 About Marilyn | Workshops | Coaching | Clients | Testimonials